Yakima HangOver Review

 Ease of Removal and Storage

 In addition to the obvious weight of the rack, it is exceptionally large.
-It is wide, tall, wide, and bulky.
+It is wide, tall, and bulky.
 Trying to maneuver this thing through gates or doorways is exponentially more difficult than almost any other rack in our test.

 Versatility

 This rack is a great example of a product that does what it does very well.
 When mounted on a truck or a big SUV, the HangOver is right at home hauling your crew's enduro sleds to the top of a rad downhill.
 There is no doubt that Yakima delivered a quality product, but it has a narrow range of applications.
-It really doesn't make much sense unless you are carrying 4+ mountain bikes frequently.

 On smaller vehicles, including small to small-mid-sized SUVs, the HangOver is simply too large.
 The mast and upper horizontal bar will protrude significantly above the roofline of your vehicle and stick out wider than your mirrors.
 To be frank, it looks quite goofy on smaller vehicles.
 In addition, it only works on vehicles with a 2" receiver.
 The 1.25" crowd is out of luck.

 According to Yakima, the HangOver has a maximum weight capacity of 37.5-lbs per bike.
 That is a notably low carrying capacity.
 Most trail and enduro bikes shouldn't have any problems.
 But downhill bikes, and more importantly E-bikes, regularly weigh significantly more than 37.5-lbs.
-We suspect you could slightly exceed the recommended weight limit, but we would be extremely careful as this could void your warranty.

 Ease of Assembly